WorldMaker/blog.worldmaker.net/_drafts/videogames-shibboleths-sex.md

     I have issues with the use of the word "platonic" here, which is a different rant, but feel free to connect that here if it helps provide additional context.

+[^6]:
+    Of course, this makes sense for safety reasons and assuming the worst, too, but rape culture is hopefully also outside the discussion at hand.

+[^7]:
+    From which perspective I am perhaps an overly confused Cricket player trying to figure out American baseball.

+[^8]:
+   I've never quite understood those 'jokes', even before I started processing my sexuality.
+Now it's even tougher not to see them as more cries for help.